METHADONE 10MG/ML SOLUTION FOR INJECTION

 This medicine should not be used if the expiry date on the ampoule has passed or if it shows signs of

 deterioration such as discoloration.
 Do not store above 25°C.

-Keep out of the reach and sight of children.
-Methadone can be
+Keep out of the sight and reach of children.

 To listen to or request a copy of this leaflet in Braille, large print or audio please call, free of charge: